hexparrot/catjot/README.md

 # cat|jot

-* Simple CLI note-taker centering around the present working directory.
+* Cat-themed, `cat`-centric command-line note-taking app
-* Notes can be easily created and manipulated with a shorthand syntax.
+* Assign Tags and add Context to your notes
-* Tags and Context include for greater organization.
+* Timestamp and location always captured to every note
-* Output format is readily customizable.
+* Organization revolves around your present working directory
-* `cat`-centric, cat-themed
+* Notes can be created and manipulated with the `|` pipe character

 ## Usage

 ### Cat-preferred Method for Note Creation:

-Pipe `|` directly to catjot to create a new note.
+Pipe `|` to catjot to create a new note.

-*Any* time a pipe is involved, it is a write-action, whether it is a new note being written or adding context or tags.
+*Any* time a pipe is involved, it is a write-action;

-Any time a pipe is absent, it is a search-action, whether it is matching a word in the message payload, the context, tags, or the directory path.
+this includes writing new notes, adding context, or assigning tags.

 ```
 $ cat|jot